xd009642/streamer-template/doc/04_axum_api.md

 One important tip when you're looking at Axum, unlike actix-web and other frameworks there isn't a website with a tutorial and examples so you have to rely on the docs and Github.
-When you go on Github view the tag for the version you're using as the main branch usually has a number of breaking changes that stop the examples from working with the last released version.
+When you go on Github view the tag for the version you're using as the main branch potentially has a number of breaking changes that stop the examples from working with the last released version.

 At time of writing the latest released Axum is 0.8.1 so this will be added to